-The Company is one of multiple parties to two lawsuits, both filed in Madison County Illinois, styled Sandra D. Watts, Individually and as Special Administrator of the Estate of Dianne Averett, Deceased vs. 4520 Corp., Inc. f/k/a Benjamin F. Shaw Company, et al No. 12-L-2032 and styled Brenda Bridgeman, Individually and as Special Administrator of the Estate of Robert Bridgeman, Deceased, vs. American Honda Motor Co., Inc., f/k/a Metropolitan Life Insurance Co., et al No. 15-L-374.
-Each lawsuit entails a claim for damages to be determined in excess of \$50 filed on behalf of the estate of an individual which alleges that the deceased contracted mesothelioma as a result of exposure to asbestos while employed by the Company.
-Discovery in both matters is ongoing, and tentative trial dates have been set.
+The Company is one of multiple parties to two current lawsuits filed in Madison County Illinois, styled Brenda Bridgeman, Individually and as Special Administrator of the Estate of Robert Bridgeman, Deceased, vs. American Honda Motor Co., Inc., flk/a Metropolitan

+Life Insurance Co. et al No. 15-L-374 and styled Danny Atkins and Pamela Atkins, Pltfs., vs. Aurora Pump Company, et al. No. 18-L-2.
+Both lawsuits entail a claim for damages to be determined in excess of \$50 filed on behalf of either a former employee or the estate of an individual which alleges that the deceased contracted mesothelioma as a result of exposure to asbestos while employed by the Company.
+Discovery in each matter is ongoing, and a tentative trial date has been set for one of the cases.
 The Company has denied liability, is defending the matters vigorously and is unable to estimate its potential exposure to loss, if any, at this time.
+In March of 2018, a similar lawsuit styled Charles Anderson, Pltf., vs. 3M Company, et al, No. 17-L-525 was dismissed.